ebo7/trendly/README.md

 # trendly
-Trendly, a web app for tracking your daily data (Original repo was part of a private organization and had to upload)
+A web app for tracking your daily data.

 concurrently run from both client and server directory: